 Selling the makeup you already own can only last so long, so if you want to build this into an ongoing income stream, you’ll need to continuously look for makeup items you can sell for a profit.

 It depends on where you sell your makeup.
 Some platforms, like Poshmark, require new makeup.
 But there are lots of platforms that let you sell used makeup too.

-Selling makeup online can be a good side hustle, especially if you already have barely-used makeup.
+Selling makeup online can be a good side hustle, especially if you already have barely-used makeup to part ways with.
 Try out a few different platforms like Poshmark, eBay, or Facebook Marketplace, to see which ones you have the most success with.